bgamari/ghc-wiki-import/phabricator.md

-Be sure to read about Phabricators markup language, [ Remarkup](https://secure.phabricator.com/book/phabricator/article/remarkup/).
+Be sure to read about Phabricator's markup language, [ Remarkup](https://secure.phabricator.com/book/phabricator/article/remarkup/).
 Most importantly, make sure you know how to use those image macros.